Pete's Walks - Coombe Hill and the Hampdens (part 1)

 Little Hampden

 At Little Hampden I joined the route of the Chiltern Way (for a few yards I was also sharing the route of the South Bucks Way).
-I followed a track into and through a wood, then took a path around the edge of an arable field before turning left and going downhill a short distance through a narrow plantation.
-On the far side of the plantation was a seat carved from a large tree trunk, and a fine view ahead over the valley of Hampden Bottom.
+I followed the lane left for about a quarter of a mile, then turned right along a track or drive.
+This led into and through a wood, where I turned right at a path junction to almost immediately reach a field.
+I took the permissive path that goes left here and then right in the field corner, before a footpath went left through a narrow wood (part of Hampdenleaf Wood).
+On the far side was a seat carved from a large tree trunk, and a fine view ahead over the valley of Hampden Bottom.

 Hampden Bottom